Wōdejebato: Drowning and post-drowning evolution

 It is likely that Wōdejebato drowned during the Maastrichtian age around 68 million years ago, probably accompanied by a sea level rise of about 100 m.
 Before the terminal drowning, Wōdejebato's carbonate platform emerged from the sea, leading to the development of karst features; two separate emersion events took place 68 and 71 million years ago.

 Sea level rise on its own probably does not explain the drowning.
-Various paleoenvironmental stressors have been invoked to explain the drowning such as short-term climate fluctuations during the Maastrichtian and the passage of the seamount through the equatorial upwelling zone.
+Various paleoenvironmental stressors have been invoked to explain the drowning such as short-term climate fluctuations during the Maastrichtian and the passage of the seamount through the upwelling zone of the equatorial region.
 The water in this region may have been too hot for the reef to survive: Other guyots in the Pacific Ocean such as Limalok, Lo-En and Takuyo-Daisan also drowned when they were within ten degrees from the equator on the Southern Hemisphere, implying that this region of the Pacific Ocean was in some way harmful to shallow water reefs.
 The subsidence that occurred after Wōdejebato moved away from the influence of the Rurutu hotspot may have also played a role.
 Pikinni was probably higher than Wōdejebato at this time and hence escaped drowning.

 After the drowning had taken place, thermal subsidence of the crust beneath Wōdejebato occurring at a rate of 19.5 mm/kyr lowered the platform of Wōdejebato to a depth of about 1.5 km below sea level.
 Between the Maastrichtian and the Eocene, manganese crusts formed on the exposed limestones and gravels formed by erosion; in turn they were subject to alteration processes such as phosphatization during three different episodes in the Eocene.

 Examples of marine microfossils, including (a) radiolaria, (b) diatoms. (c) foraminifera, and (d) coccolithophores.

 Approximately 40 million years passed between the drowning and subsequent deposition events.
 Pelagic sedimentation took place, which formed an ooze consisting of foraminiferal and nannofossil deposits between the Miocene and Pleistocene, with a Miocene unconformity.
 In one drill core, this sediment layer is 54 m thick.
 Currents affected mid- to late Pleistocene sedimentation.
 Among the foraminifera deposited here are Florisphaera, Gephyrocapsa, Globigerina, Globorotalia, Helicosphaera, Pseudoemiliania and potentially Sphaeroidinella species.
 Foraminifera taken from Wōdejebato usually belong to pelagic species.
 Ostracods have also been identified; common taxa are cytherurids as well as Bradleya, Cytheralison and Krithe species.

 Presently, Wōdejebato lies below the thermocline and the temperature of the water washing over the seamount is about 10 C. Circumstantial evidence indicates that deep seawater dissolved large amounts of carbonate rocks including aragonite after Wōdejebato was submerged; the seamount is located below the aragonite saturation depth and that causes the aragonite to dissolve.
 Some of the dissolved aragonite has precipitated again in the form of calcite, and sediments have partially filled cavities within the carbonate rocks.